Office of the Special Counsel demands that Kellyanne Conway be removed from White House

 The OSC believes that Mrs. Conway’s verbal disapproval of democratic presidential candidates while working within the White House is illegal under the Hatch Act.

 “Ms. Conway’s violations, if left unpunished, would send a message to all federal employees that they need not abide by the Hatch Act’s restrictions.
-Her actions thus erode the principal foundation of our democratic system—the rule of law,” the OSC said in a statement Thursday, noting that Conway has been a “repeat offender.”take our poll - story continues below
+Her actions thus erode the principal foundation of our democratic system—the rule of law,” the OSC said in a statement Thursday, noting that Conway has been a “repeat offender.”

 The law’s purpose is to ensure federal programs are “administered in a nonpartisan fashion, to protect federal employees from political coercion in the workplace, and to ensure that federal employees are advanced based on merit and not based on political affiliation,” according to the OSC.
 The office is an independent federal agency that monitors compliance with that law and others.